 - Abdominal cramps

-If you are taking pain medication for your chronic neck or back pain and you are searching for an alternative treatment option, please contact Laser Spine Institute.
-Our minimally invasive spine surgery is a safer, more effective treatment alternative to traditional open back surgery.
-Contact our Care Team to learn more about how we can help you find pain relief with our minimally invasive spine surgery.
+If you are taking pain medication for your chronic neck or back pain and are searching for an alternative treatment option, please contact Laser Spine Institute.
+Our minimally invasive spine surgery is a safer and effective treatment alternative to traditional open back surgery.^ Since 2005 we’ve helped more than 75,000 patients find relief from neck or back pain.